doctrine/orm/docs/en/tutorials/getting-started.rst

     php create_bug.php 1 1 1

 See how simple it is to relate a Bug, Reporter, Engineer and Products?
-Also recall that thanks to the UnitOfWork pattern, Doctrine will detect these relations and update all of the modified entities in the database automatically when ``flush()`` is called.
+Also recall that thanks to the :ref:`UnitOfWork pattern<unit-of-work>`, Doctrine will detect these relations and update all of the modified entities in the database automatically when ``flush()`` is called.